 These days I rarely travel with more than a carry on case and avoid checking in luggage wherever possible.
 Who wants to be stuck for ages waiting for your case to come through on the carousel when you could be out of the airport and on to your next travel adventure?
-But cruises are different aren’t they?
+But packing light for a cruise is different isn’t it?
 On cruises we want to look our best, dress up a little and live the elegance and occasion of the cruising experience.
-So when Samsonite sent me their Panayio carry-on case to try, I thought it would be the perfect opportunity to test whether I could have my cake and eat it.
-Could I pack light and still have everything I needed to look my best on a week’s Rhine River Cruise?
+So when Samsonite sent me their Panayio carry-on case to try, I thought it would be the perfect opportunity to test whether it will serve as a travel bag for cruises.
+Could I pack a light cabin case and still have everything I needed to look my best on a week’s Rhine River Cruise?

 The big test was whether I could fit everything I needed for my 6 day cruise into my new Samsonite carry-on.
 Applying my tried and tested packing rules, which work well for trips of up to a week, I was looking good to go.
 My packing light tips are;

 1. Plan exactly what you need – take only what you need for each day of your holiday and no more, you can always give one or two things a quick wash if you run out of things to wear.

 2. Cut down on the shoes – I normally limit myself to 2 pairs and wear the more substantial one, although I did cheat a bit and take 3 this time.
 Shoes take a LOT of space.

 3. Colour co-ordinate – choose one colour theme per holiday so that everything will mix and match.
 On this trip I went for tones of brown, beige, cream and soft pink which all worked together.

 4. Pack miniatures of your favourite toiletries – I have a small sponge bag that’s always ready to go and contains miniature versions of everything I need.

 5. Dress up with accessories – A couple of scarves and some pretty jewellery take up hardly any room and dress up your outfit.